Vendor vs. Seller - How to sell on Amazon

 Of course, selling on Amazon also has disadvantages.
 There is a lot of competition in many categories, making it difficult for many sellers to get their products ranked well.
 In addition, Amazon is not really suitable for products that require a lot of advice or explanation, which is also the case with many other e-commerce platforms.

-For you, the advantages outweigh the disadvantages and you have decided to offer your products on Amazon?
-Great , then the next step is to think about how best to proceed to sell successfully on Amazon and how you can grow on the marketplace in the long term.
+You have decided the advantages outweigh the disadvantages and to offer your products on Amazon?
+Great, then the next step is to think about how best to proceed to sell successfully on Amazon and how you can grow on the marketplace in the long term.

 Vendor vs. seller – which business model suits you better?

-If you want to use the vendor model , you deliver your products directly to Amazon.
-The marketplace acts as a retailer and sells the products in its own name.
-This is a relatively simple way of selling as you only have to take care of the delivery of the goods.
-The downside, however, is that profit margins can be lower and you have less control over your products since the marketplace dictates the price and sale in this case.
-Vendors are often brand manufacturers or larger intermediaries of products.
+If you opt for the vendor model, you’ll send your products directly to Amazon.
+The marketplace acts as a retailer and sells the products under its own name.
+This approach is relatively straightforward as you only need to handle product delivery.
+However, there are a few drawbacks.
+Profit margins can be lower, and you have less control over your products since the marketplace sets the price and manages the sales.
+Vendors are typically brand manufacturers or larger intermediaries.

 Amazon FBA and Amazon FBM, what are the differences?